tulio44/44s-vso/README.md

 44's VSO currently targets Foundry VTT versions 11 through 13.

+## Animation Notice

+44's VSO relies on browser rendering and CSS/Web Animations.
+Depending on the browser, hardware acceleration, system performance, and local settings, animations may stutter, play inconsistently, or fail to run as intended.

 ## Support

 If 44's VSO adds a little extra drama to your table, you can support development here: